Regional Kindergarten Teacher Training in the

 However, a part-time student who is unable to attend all the required modules in each semester has the option to discuss an alternative plan with the course director prior to enrolling on the training course or before the semester commences.
 The 4-year part-time course assumes that students attend all modules of all training periods.

 New full-time students must join the course during the winter/spring semester.

 New part-time students can enroll during the winter/spring semester, starting with Curriculum Studies and Foundation Buddhist Studies, or during the summer/autumn semester, starting with modules in Child Development and continuing with Curriculum Studies.

 Covid19: Owing to the pandemic all our courses have moved online.
 In the event the pandemic recedes and travel restrictions are lifted, students will have the option of attending in-person classes at the Abiding Heart Education Centre in Boudha, Kathmandu while those who so prefer may continue with online classes.
 The academic calendar will remain the same and we will offer a blended course to accommodate both online and in-person students.

 Abiding Heart is offering the part-time courses on a donation basis.

 There is a tuition fee for the full-time courses.

-Please contact us at firstname.lastname@example.org for the application pack and tuition fee information.
+Please contact us at email@example.com for an application pack and tuition fee information.
 Financial support is available for those who can't afford the tuition fee.